RedHatInsights/platform-mq/README.md

 ### Deployment

+## NB: This section needs altering for the new environment, changes to come

-Deployment of a test environment or redeployment is intended via the `strimzi-cluster-operator.yaml` and `platform-mq-configmap.yaml` files.
+Deployment of a test environment or redeployment is intended via the `strimzi-cluster-operator.yaml` and `platform-mq-dev.yaml` files.
 With the `oc` command installed and working, the commands `oc create -n <namespace>
 -f strimzi-cluster-operator.yaml` followed by `oc create -n <namespace> -f platform-mq-configmap.yaml` will stand up a replica environment.
 Afterwards,